adlnlp/form_nlu/README.md

 **VisualBERT**: is a transformer-based pretrained model which can jointly learn the contextual vision and language representations of input text and image regions.

-**LXMERT**: proposes a three transformer encoder-based pretrained vision language model on increasing the ability to learn vision and language semantic connections.
+**LXMERT**: proposes a three-transformer encoder-based pretrained vision language model to increase the ability to learn vision and language semantic connections.

 **M4C**: a multimodal transformer encoder-decoder architecture designed for visual question answering of which inputs contain representations of the question, OCR tokens, and detected image object features for iteratively decoding the answers from input OCR tokens or fixed answer space.